status-im/help.status.im/docs/en/getting-started/run-the-status-app-for-the-first-time.md

 ## Create a new Status profile {: new-profile }

-If you want to create your profile from an existing recovery phrase, check out [Create or restore your Status profile using a recovery phrase][create-or-restore-your-status-profile-using-a-recovery-phrase].
+If you want to create your profile from an existing recovery phrase, check out [Create or restore your Status profile using the recovery phrase][create-or-restore-your-status-profile-using-the-recovery-phrase].
 If you're going to use a Keycard to create your profile, check out [Create or restore your Status profile using Keycard][create-or-restore-your-status-profile-using-keycard].

 === "Mobile"